de-dh/MPY-RF/README.md

 - Use the 3.3V supply of the mcu and not USB 5V supply
 - Use the antenna supplied with the module
 - Kepp the data connection between RX module and MCU short
+- After the program has started, add a short delay before the RX module is started

 Stuff that didn't work:
 - Polling the DO pin's state in a loop